-Tectonic Advisors LLC Acquires - GuruFocus.com
+TECTONIC ADVISORS LLC Acquires - GuruFocus.com

-In a recent transaction, Tectonic Advisors LLC, a renowned investment firm, added 147,698 shares of Absolute Select Value ETF (ABEQ, Financial) to its portfolio.
-This article will delve into the details of this transaction, provide an overview of both Tectonic Advisors LLC and Absolute Select Value ETF, and analyze the potential implications of this acquisition.
+In a recent transaction, TECTONIC ADVISORS LLC (Trades, Portfolio), a renowned investment firm, added 265,301 shares of Absolute Select Value ETF (ABEQ, Financial) to its portfolio.
+This article will delve into the details of the transaction, provide a profile of the guru, and analyze the traded stock's performance and financial health.

-Tectonic Advisors LLC, located at 6900 North Dallas Parkway, Plano, TX, is a well-established investment firm with a diverse portfolio.
-The firm holds 234 stocks, with a total equity of $731 million.
-Tectonic Advisors LLC's top holdings include Vanguard Total Bond Market ETF (BND, Financial), iShares Core S&P 500 ETF (IVV, Financial), Vanguard FTSE Developed Markets ETF (VEA, Financial), Vanguard S&P 500 ETF (VOO, Financial), and Vanguard FTSE Emerging Markets ETF (VWO, Financial).
-The firm's top sectors are Energy and Financial Services, indicating a balanced investment strategy.
+TECTONIC ADVISORS LLC (Trades, Portfolio), located at 6900 North Dallas Parkway, Plano, TX, is a prominent investment firm with a diverse portfolio.
+The firm holds 234 stocks, with an equity of $731 million.
+Its top holdings include Vanguard Total Bond Market ETF (BND, Financial), iShares Core S&P 500 ETF (IVV, Financial), Vanguard FTSE Developed Markets ETF (VEA, Financial), Vanguard S&P 500 ETF (VOO, Financial), and Vanguard FTSE Emerging Markets ETF (VWO, Financial).

+The firm's investment philosophy is primarily focused on the Energy and Financial Services sectors, which are its top sectors.
+This recent transaction further diversifies its portfolio and strengthens its position in the market.

 Transaction Details

-The transaction took place on October 23, 2020, with Tectonic Advisors LLC adding 147,698 shares of Absolute Select Value ETF to its portfolio.
-The shares were acquired at a price of $23 per share, resulting in a 115.82% change in the firm's holdings.
-This acquisition represents 10.70% of the guru's holdings in the traded stock.
-However, the impact on the guru's portfolio is currently not available.
+The transaction took place on December 30, 2020, with TECTONIC ADVISORS LLC (Trades, Portfolio) adding 117,603 shares of Absolute Select Value ETF (ABEQ, Financial) at a price of $24.64 per share.
+This transaction increased the firm's total holdings in ABEQ to 265,301 shares, representing 8.16% of the guru's holdings in the traded stock.
+However, the impact of this transaction on the guru's portfolio is currently not available.

-Absolute Select Value ETF, symbolized as ABEQ, is a traded company with a market cap of $95.948 million.
-The current price of the stock is $28.22.
-Unfortunately, due to insufficient data, the GF Valuation, GF Value, and Price to GF Value cannot be evaluated at this time.
-The company's performance has been positive, with a gain percent of 22.7% since the transaction and a year-to-date price change ratio of 2.17%.
+Absolute Select Value ETF (ABEQ) is a traded stock with a market cap of $96.092 million.
+As of the date of this article, the stock's current price is $28.2624.
+However, due to insufficient data, the stock's PE percentage, GF valuation, and GF value cannot be evaluated.
+Since the transaction, the stock has gained 14.7%, and its year-to-date price change ratio is 2.33%.

 Stock Performance and Rankings

-Absolute Select Value ETF has a GF Score of 77, indicating good future performance potential.
-However, due to insufficient data, the rankings for balance sheet, profitability, growth, GF Value, and momentum are not available.
-The stock's performance since its Initial Public Offering (IPO) has been positive, with a price change ratio of 12.56%.
+Since its Initial Public Offering (IPO), ABEQ has seen a price change ratio of 12.73%.
+The stock's GF Score, which is closely correlated to its long-term performance, is 77, indicating good outperformance potential.
+However, due to insufficient data, the stock's rankings in terms of balance sheet, profitability, growth, GF value, and momentum are not available.

-Unfortunately, due to insufficient data, the financials of Absolute Select Value ETF, including its F Score, Z Score, cash to debt, and interest coverage, cannot be evaluated at this time.
-The industry of the stock is also not available.
+Unfortunately, due to insufficient data, the financial health of ABEQ, including its F score, Z score, cash to debt, and interest coverage, cannot be evaluated.
+Similarly, the stock's ROE, ROA, gross margin growth, operating margin growth, and 3-year revenue growth are also not available.

 Stock Momentum and Predictability